 Children begin to explore expressing information in tables, sorting and organising information for others to be able to understand.
-KS2 Computing National Curriculum Data Handling in UKS2 focuses on selecting the correct method to display data and using software such as spreadsheets.
-Children also learn how to check the accuracy of data and compare data for a specific purpose.
-Children select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information.
 KS2 Computing National Curriculum Children select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information.
-Children can: D D Children can: SIPORT Handling Data a talk about the different ways data can be organised; Da b sort and organise information to use in other ways; a construct data on the most appropriate application; Ϊ c search a ready-made database to answer questions; know how to interpret data, including spotting inaccurate data and comparing data; d use key vocabulary to demonstrate knowledge and understanding in this strand: Google Docs, insert, use keyboard shortcuts and functions to input data on spreadsheets and create formulas for spreadsheets; al and data to an estation databases.
+Children can: Data Handling in UKS2 focuses on selecting the correct method to display data and using software such as spreadsheets.
+Children also learn how to check the accur of data and compare data for a specific purpose.
+KS2 Computing National Curriculum Children select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing evaluating and presenting data and information. (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information.
+Children select, use and combine a variety of software (including internet services) on a range of digital devices to (including internet services) on a range of digital devices to (including internet services) on a range of digital devices to (including internet services) on a range of digital devices to (including internet services) on a range of digital devices to (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing are design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing are design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing are design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing are design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing are design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing are design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing are design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing are design and create a range of programs, systems and content that accomplish given goals, including collecting are design and create a range of programs, systems and content that accomplish given goals, including collecting are design and create a range of programs, systems and content that accomplish given goals, including collecting are design and create a range of programs. racy Children can: ntent a talk about the different ways data can be organised; Children can: b sort and organise information to use in other ways; a construct data on the most appropriate application; data and comparing data: rate questions; d use key vocabulary to demonstrate knowledge and understanding in this strand: Google Docs, insert, use keyboard shortcuts and functions to input data or spreadsheets and create formulas for spreadsheets;